 - Gather the different greens (such as those mentioned above) and don’t hesitate to add herbs like basil, parsley, chives, cilantro, tarragon, or mint to enhance the salad.

-- Keep salad greens and herbs fresh (if not using immediately) by making sure they’re as dry as possible, and then wrapping them in paper towels and placing them in sealable plastic bags perforated a few times to allow air to circulate.
+- Keep salad greens and herbs fresh (if not using immediately) by making sure they’re as dry as possible, and then wrapping them in paper towels and placing them in resealable plastic bags that are perforated a few times to allow air to circulate.

-- Just before you’re ready to serve the salad, roughly tear any larger greens, if necessary, and chop any herbs you’ve decided to include.
+- Just before you’re ready to serve the salad, roughly tear any larger greens, if necessary, into bite-sized pieces; chop any herbs you’ve decided to include.

-Make a South Beach Diet–friendly dressing.
-Mesclun is a combination of delicate greens, so adding a light dressing just before serving is essential.
-We recommend a lemon or lime vinaigrette that uses fresh citrus juice and extra-virgin olive oil.
+- Make a South Beach Diet–friendly dressing.
+Mesclun is a combination of delicate greens, so light dressing is essential.
+We recommend a lemon or lime vinaigrette that uses fresh citrus juice and extra-virgin olive oil or simply the freshly squeezed juice itself.
 A light sprinkle of freshly ground black pepper and sea salt is a plus.
+Be sure to toss the greens with the dressing just before serving.